Machy8/docker-nginx-proxy-server/README.md

     proxy_set_header Host $host;

     location / {
-        proxy_pass  http://test-web/; # Blog web is the name of the container }
+        proxy_pass  http://test-web/; # test-web is the name of the container where the request will be redirected }
 }
 ````